duparq/hwa/doxygen/using.md

 Examples {#using_examples}
 ========

-The <a href="examples.html">examples provided with HWA</a> page gives a list of examples projects demonstrating the usage of HWA.
+See the <a href="examples.html">Examples</a> page for a list of examples projects that demonstrate the usage of HWA.